MicrosoftDocs/win32/desktop-src/medfound/mf-transcode-adjust-profile.md

 ---
-Description: Profile flags that define the stream settings for the transcode topology.
+description: Profile flags that define the stream settings for the transcode topology.
 The flags are defined in the MF\_TRANSCODE\_ADJUST\_PROFILE\_FLAGS enumeration. ms.assetid: 6782e080-284b-458d-8bc0-6e131a529e7b
 title: MF_TRANSCODE_ADJUST_PROFILE attribute (Mfidl.h)
 ms.topic: reference